 You Can Test The Color Scheme of Your Sales Page.
 You may not have noticed this before, but It Does Affect The Conversion Rates of Your Sales Page.
 This is a vital factor; which some Internet Marketers might overlook.

-, let’s discuss the color of your "buy button".
+For instance, let’s discuss the color of your "buy button".
 Did you know that researchers have found that the most converting color scheme for a "buy button" is actually orange?

 According to the results, "buy buttons" that are orange; tend to Work Best For Sales Pages, as They Can Greatly Increase Purchase Rates.